This post may contain affiliate links which won’t change your price but will share some commission.

 - Let it self release once the cooking time is over.

-- Remove the pork pieces from the pressure cooker and shredded each of the big peices using two forks.
+- Remove the pork pieces from the pressure cooker and shred each of the big pieces using two forks.